phkaeser/wlmaker/doc/ROADMAP.md

     * [done] Add function for changing tasklist style while running.
     * [done] Add function to change Dock and Clip style while running.
     * [done] Align tile's content size with dock app used size.
+    * [done] Fix: menu size when setting theme via menu.
     * Add function to change the docked application's size when style updates.
     * Cleanup the Debian menu so it works for personal use.
     * Adds theme "Name" plist entry.
     * Add menu entry and generator to load from `Themes/...` files.
-    * Fix: menu size when setting theme via menu.
     * Add option to load cursor theme from `/etc/alternatives/x-cursor-theme`, or `/usr/share/icons/default/index.theme` (an INI file).